lastingParadox/ff-site/archive-to-markdown/md/ff2/25-lap-of-the-gods.md

 **Deyner** _(19-Nov-18 03:52 PM)_

 > gets up
-> ok I’ll be right out.
+> ok I'll be right out.
 Do you know where Seth is?

 **Brakia** _(19-Nov-18 03:52 PM)_